-The effects of tech neck on posture effect both your health and your appearance.
-On top of stiff and painful neck, shoulders and back, the constant drawing in of the chin can lead to laxity of the skin and a double chin.
-The constant jutting of the neck and forward lean created by hunching over our tech can also develop into a stooping posture that adds years to your age.
+The effects of tech neck on posture can have an impact on your health and appearance.
+On top of a stiff and painful neck, shoulders and back, the constant drawing in of the chin can lead to skin laxity and a double chin.
+The constant jutting of the neck and forward lean created by hunching over can also develop into a stooping posture that adds years to your age.

-For the vast majority of us, avoiding using technology is not an option so the best option is to make it as posture friendly as possible.
-Ergonomics experts recommend making the following three changes to avoid tech neck.Get a mount or stand for your devices
+For the vast majority of us, avoiding using technology is not an option, so the best option is to make it as posture-friendly as possible.
+Ergonomics experts recommend making the following three changes:

-Taking a break at least once an hour to walk around or stretch can do wonders for your posture and acts to reset your brain too.
+Taking a break at least once an hour to walk around or stretch can do wonders for your posture and also acts to reset your brain.